New music from Australia in pictures, words, and numbers

 When you strip out all of the various mood playlists, genre-specific anthologies, greatest hits collections, and in-jokes set to music, there actually aren’t that many playlists that focus both on Australian artists and their latest music.

-I’ve found about 30 of them, so – since they’re all dead bloody great – I figured I’d compile a guide.
+I’ve found about 30 of them, so – since they’re all dead bloody great – I figured I’d compile a guide (what you’re reading was updated in January 2023, with the next update due in July 2023).

 All of these playlists are really, really good at updating regularly, finding new Australian talent, and posting new music when it comes out.
-If you want to stay across the best new music in Australia, these are the lists to follow.
+If you want to stay across the best new music in Australia, these are the lists to follow (of course, if you want to pick just one, I’d recommend mine!)

-Anyway, here you go – the best new music playlists in Australia, split into five categories by size, and then ranked by followers.
-Click on each one below to go straight to that section, or just doomscroll the whole damn thing in one go.
+Anyway, here you go – the best new music playlists in Australia: there’s a handy gallery first of all, which means you can see just the list of playlists, separated into five categories by size, and then ranked by followers.
+Below that is a bit of a summary about each one – you can mosey through the gallery, click on the categories below to go straight to that section’s lists, or just doomscroll the whole damn thing in one go.
+Happy listening!

-A large, mostly data-driven list of the best of the week’s releases.
+A large, partly algorithm-driven list of the best of the week’s releases.
 These are both positives and negatives of course, but it’s usually got some newer acts in there which makes it really influential but with a bit of a conscience.
 Without question the most influential playlist in Australia, and the most important one to make an appearance on for acts of any size.

 triple J’s New Music Hitlist